CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-61.png)

-20. Jump to another tab in the browser where created webhook.
+20. Jump to another tab in the browser where you created webhook.
 From left pane, open **Jobs** and select the **Running** job.

    ![](./media/costopt-59.png)

-21. Here you can review the execution of action alert we just tested.
+21. Under **Output** tab, you can review the execution of action alert we just tested.
 It will show up as succeeded.

    ![](./media/costopt-58.png)